rafalwrzeszcz-wrzasqpl/pl.wrzasq.parent/src/site/markdown/guide/plugins.md

 Some of them are configured in specific way:

+## `findbugs-maven-plugin:spotbugs-maven-plugin`

+SpotBugs plugin is configured for maximum effort and low treshold to perform most aggressive.

 ## `org.apache.maven.plugins:maven-compiler-plugin`

 Java compilation is done with all possible linting restrictions (`-Xlint:all` compiler flag).
-It's set for **Java 8** version right now.
+It's set for **Java 11** version right now.

 ## `org.apache.maven.plugins:maven-dependency-plugin`